 T∆_CCA is time for fine time tracking and acquiring full timing information of the target cell.
 T∆ = (1+L2) *Trs ms for a known or unknown PSCell, where L2 is the number of SMTC occasions not avaible at the UE during the time tracking period.
-L2, max =TBD.

 TPSCell_ DU is the interruption uncertainty due to the random access procedure when sending PRACH to the new cell.
 TPSCell_ DU can be up to: (1+ L3) * TSSB,RO + 10 ms where TSSB,RO is the SSB to PRACH occasion association period as defined in Table 8.1-1 of TS 38.213 [3] and L3 is the number of consecutive SSB to PRACH occasion association periods during which no PRACH occasion is available for PRACH transmission due to UL CCA failure.
 L3 = 0 for Type 3 UL channel access procedure as defined in TS 37.213 [33].
 L3 = 0 if ra-ChannelAccess-r17 is not configured in FR2-2.